 - DisableBlockAtFirstSeen (Set value to 1)

 While you’re in the Registry Editor, check out these useful registry hacks for a more optimized experience.

 Using Local Group Policy

-To start, press the “Windows key + R” to load the Run box, then type
+To start, press Win + R to load the Run box, then type

 Double-click it and click “Enabled” on the left.
-This then turns on the “Turn off Windows Defender” policy which disables Windows Defender.
+This turns on the “Turn off Windows Defender” policy, which disables Windows Defender.
 If you change your mind in the future, you can come back here and select “Disabled” instead.

 For some, Windows Defender can be more of a hindrance than a help.
-Even worse, the version that comes with Windows 10 can’t be permanently disabled.
-By following one of the two methods above you can enjoy your computer without having to constantly keep disabling Windows Defender.
+Even worse, there’s not a straightforward way to permanently disable it.
+By following one of the two methods above, you can enjoy your computer without having to constantly keep disabling Windows Defender.

 1. Is it safe to permanently disable Windows Defender?